Corey Bailey

 st

+hydrolysis.
 The problem worsens as time marches on.
-The type and severity of binder
+The type and severity of

-hydrolysis is as varied as the different types of tapes themselves.
-The most
+binder hydrolysis is as varied as the different types of tapes themselves.

 Successive baking may have detrimental effects.
-Those of us who have baked a
+Those of us who have baked an

-tape more than once, and then transferred it, have heard a type of audible
+analog tape and then transferred it, have heard a type of audible degradation that

-degradation that we cannot adequately define.
-There has been very little research
+we cannot adequately define.
+There has been very little research on the

-on the downside of baking analog and digital audio tape.
-Most of the early
+downside of baking analog and digital audio tape.
+Most of the early research on

-research on tape degradation was done on data tapes, mainly because that is
+tape degradation was done on data tapes, mainly because that is where the

-One result of the earliest research was to store the tape at very low temperatures
+One result of that early research was to store the tape at very low temperatures

 and low humidity.
 Apparently, Hydrolysis reactions (Sticky Shed Syndrome) can